imba/imba-guide/docs/lvl0/structure.md

 ## Conventions

+### Strict

+Imba, by default, does not compile with `use strict`.
+The code examples in this guide will assume `use strict`.
+If you don't know what this means, always be sure to have `"use strict"` as the first line in your Imba files.
+You can read more about the strict mode [on MDN](https://mzl.la/2P35qaW).

 ### The global object

 In code snippets, we will use `window` as the global object.
 Keep in mind that